tlogan/ERST/README.md

 ### TODO (Neural Implementation)
 ### TODO (Symbolic Implementation)
-- create `fibonacci` test
 - prove that the output type of `fibonacci` on any input is subtyping of a number that is greater than its input (e.g. using `leq` relational constraint).
 - create `merge sort` test
 - create RedBlack `tree insert` test
 - write a function that operates on even numbers (e.g. div by 2) and one that operates on nats, to demonstrate power of subtyping of unions.